Stirring students to speak to history

 The Poetry Takeover Challenge is open to all students in Years 4 through 10 across South Australia.
 Parents, caregivers and/or teachers can provide support.
 The poems will be inspired by museum objects discovered by visiting and exploring museums and galleries across South Australia or by the collections linked on this site.

 Participants can create poems in any form: haiku, stanza, limerick, sonnet or slam, either written or recorded.
 Whatever form is most interesting to you.

 Submit your poem in writing, or as an audio or video file, along with a picture of the object that inspired you.
-The History Trust will share the poems on our Poetry Gallery page and on the History Festival Facebook and Instagram accounts.
+The History Trust will share the poems on our Poetry Gallery page and on the History Festival Facebook and History Trust Instagram account.
 Be sure to tell your family and friends to read your poem online and get in on the People’s Choice voting later in May.